Each form of familial periodic paralysis involves a different gene and electrolyte channel.

 Episodes are precipitated by rest after exercise, may last for days, and occur monthly.

 The best diagnostic indicator is a history of typical episodes.
-If measured during an episode, serum K may be abnormal.
-Episodes can sometimes be provoked by giving dextrose and insulin (to cause the hypokalemic form) or KCl (to cause the hyperkalemic form), but only experienced physicians should attempt provocative testing, because respiratory paralysis or cardiac conduction abnormalities may occur with provoked episodes.
+If measured during an episode, serum potassium may be abnormal.
+Episodes can sometimes be provoked by giving dextrose and insulin (to cause the hypokalemic form) or potassium chloride (to cause the hyperkalemic form), but only experienced physicians should attempt provocative testing, because respiratory paralysis or cardiac conduction abnormalities may occur with provoked episodes.

-Episodes of paralysis, if mild, can be aborted at onset by light exercise and a 2 g/kg oral carbohydrate load.
-Established episodes require thiazides, acetazolamide, or inhaled β-agonists.
-Severe episodes require Ca gluconate or insulin and dextrose IV.
-Regularly ingesting carbohydrate-rich, low-K meals and avoiding fasting, strenuous activity after meals, and cold exposure help prevent hyperkalemic episodes.
+Episodes of paralysis, if mild, can be aborted at onset by light exercise and a 2-g/kg oral carbohydrate load.
+Established episodes require thiazides, acetazolamide, or inhaled beta-agonists.
+Severe episodes require calcium gluconate and insulin and dextrose IV (see also treatment of severe hyperkalemia).
+Regularly ingesting carbohydrate-rich, low-potassium meals and avoiding fasting, strenuous activity after meals, and cold exposure help prevent hyperkalemic episodes.

 There are 4 types of familial periodic paralysis, which are caused by rare mutations of membrane electrolyte channels.

-Serum K is usually but not always abnormal but may be low or high.
+Serum potassium is usually but not always abnormal but may be low or high.

 Patients have intermittent episodes of weakness, typically precipitated by exercise and sometimes meals (particularly containing carbohydrates) or alcohol.

-Diagnose by typical symptoms and measuring serum K during symptoms.
+Diagnose by typical symptoms and measuring serum potassium during symptoms.

-Treat episodes by correcting serum K and prevent episodes by recommending lifestyle changes.
+Treat episodes by correcting serum potassium and prevent episodes by recommending lifestyle changes.